JensRantil/jensrantil.github.io/content/posts/2024-05-12_security-and-risk.md

 [certificate-pinning]: https://sv.wikipedia.org/wiki/Certificate_pinning

-The <abbr title="Chief Information Security Office">CISO</abbr> department of this particular bank reached out to us and required us to to use [mutual TLS][mtls] (mTLS) since it was "more secure".
+The <abbr title="Chief Information Security Office">CISO</abbr> department of this particular bank reached out to us and required us to to use [Mutual TLS][mtls] (mTLS) since it was "more secure".
 I thought their request was [security theatre][theatre]; it would not improve our security in any particular way.
 Also, we had used TLS+pinning+token for many years, it worked